 My name is Emily.
-I'm nineteen years old and I was born on October 13th at 12:13pm, so I think my parents should have seen the signs early on that I was going to grow up to be a swiftie.
+I'm twenty years old and I was born on October 13th at 12:13pm, so I think my parents should have seen the signs early on that I was going to grow up to be a swiftie.
 I am a proud UK swiftie who saw Taylor on the Red tour on February 1st and 2nd in London, and will see her there again in June for the 1989 tour (I can't wait - hope to see some of you there!)

 Anyway, thank you for visiting my page!
 I love answering pointless questions and meeting new people so don’t be afraid to say hello.